About

 The development of Washington Middle School was indeed a major task.
 Credits are due to the hard-working and dedicated staff, volunteer parents, and technical resources provided by Seattle School District Administrators and Staff.

-Washington has become known for its tremendous diversity in instructional approaches and the variety of its classes and activities for students.
+Washington has become known for its diversity in instructional approaches and the variety of classes and activities for students.